niftools/blender_niftools_addon/docs/development/design/workflow.rst

 We are following the following strategy for porting the plugin:

 #.
-Write regression test for desired feature.
+Write a regression test for the desired feature.
 #.
 Run the test.
 #.
 Fix the first exception that occurs, and commit the fix.
 #.
 Go back to step 2 until no more exceptions are raised.